Equativ Unveils Maestro By Equativ: Its Most Advanced End-To-End Curation Platform For Enhanced Campaign Performance And Greater Control For Advertise...

-(MENAFN- GlobeNewsWire - Nasdaq) A pioneer in curation technology reveals a next-generation solution designed to enable efficient, transparent transactions and equitable value distribution across the digital advertising ecosystem
+(MENAFN- Mid-East Info) A pioneer in curation technology reveals a next-generation solution designed to enable efficient, transparent transactions and equitable value distribution across the digital advertising ecosystem.
+New York, January 22, 2025

 “We are grateful to Equativ for their support in curating inventory for our campaigns, leading to better CTR, increased views and broader reach,” said Sebastián Orduvini, OMG Marketplace Lead, Programmatic.“This highlights both Maestro's impact and Equativ's commitment to excellence and innovation in advertising.”